corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 For each of the these steps, follow the instructions below.

-### Get started using the Kotlin Token SDK template
+### Create a local testing environment using the Kotlin Token SDK template

 To get started quickly with the Token SDK, use the **Tokens template** which is a branch on the kotlin version of the **CorDapp template**.